ritalinplus/Duff-CRUD/doc/management.rst

 Store new clients
 ============================

-Fill the client form with the required data and pick in blue down button (POST).
+Fill the client form with the required data and pick in blue button POST.

 .. image:: _images/clients_post.png